Information and assurance on the key security and data protection controls for orgvue.

 orgvue has a formal Disciplinary Policy, the scope of which includes breach of information security policies.

 Within the AWS infrastructure environment, IAM (Identity and Access Management) is used with strict policies for segregation of duty, with the principle of least privilege carefully addressed to control orgvue administrator access to underlying AWS infrastructure.
 Multi-Factor authentication has been implemented for all privileged access by orgvue administrators.
-As previously stated, these privileges do not include access to client data.
+As previously stated, these privileges do not include access to customer data.

 orgvue Developers have access only to the necessary source code repositories to support the work they are active on.
 IAM authentication and roles are used by the build and configuration management services for provisioning and maintenance.